Social media is an important channel for reaching, reconnecting and engaging with supporters.

 Consider including things like:

 Your page is a great way to let people know about the events your organisation is hosting.
-All you need to do it click Event, Milestone+ and then choose Event.
+All you need to do it click Event and then choose 'Create Event'.

 Events created from Pages are visible to the public.
 When people accept your invitation, it’ll be added to their list of Facebook events.
-They’ll get notifications when you make a change to the event and will get the reminders of the event’s date and time.
+They’ll receive notifications when you make a change to the event and will receive the reminders of the event’s date and time.
 You can also see who’s accepted your invitation, so you can plan for how many people to expect.

 A note is a version of a post you can use for longer messages or statement.